Errors and Limits

 | Web | setUserAgent(nonNull) |

-Throws UnsupportedError; iframe user agent cannot be overridden by page JavaScript. |
+Logs once and ignores the override; iframe network user agent cannot be changed by page JavaScript. |

 | Web | recoverable SSL decisions | WebPlatformSslAuthError.proceed() and cancel() throw UnsupportedError. |